Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

     - When clicked it will turn the background colour of the site black.

-    - Clicking the button again will turn the site back to original colour.
+    - Clicking the button again will turn the site back to it's original colour.

     <img src='assets/images/dark-btn.png'>
     <img src='assets/images/dark-mode.png'>